Skip to content

 Eventually I found my window seat in the plane.
 The plane was full of Ladakhi people going back home.
 There were only a few tourists going there in the bitterly cold weather.
 I initially thought the people sitting next to me were locals but I eventually realized that they were from Japan!
 I had a good flight, there was no turbulence.
 I bought a cup of tea in-flight and enjoyed it.

 The plane soon started its descent to Leh.
 I was now glued to the window!
 It was a mesmerizing panorama unfolding below me!
-As there was no luggage space left on, the rack I had kept my camera bag in front of the seat!
+As there was no luggage space left on the rack I had kept my camera bag in front of the seat!
 Everyone had heavy woolens in their hand luggage hence the overhead compartments became full!
 I put the opportunity to good use, I took out my DSLR to click the pictures at the landing!
 The Japanese couple sitting next to me passed their camera as well.
 I was happy to click for them, they like the pictures!
+In winder the cover is much higher than the summer time, kind of obvious.
+But it makes for a different scene!
+When you see Leh landing pictures covered in snow, do remember they are from the winter season!

 winter-flight-to-leh